Everything we know so far about the next iPhone

 Leaked photos of the alleged 'iPhone 6s'' shell were obtained by 9to5Mac.
 They show that the next iPhone is probably going to look the same as the iPhone 6.

-Every 'S' model of Apple's iPhones have been physically identical to its non-S predecessors, so the accuracy this leak is entirely likely.
+Every 'S' model of Apple's iPhones have been physically identical to its non-S predecessors, so this leak is entirely likely.

-After apparent discussions with Apple's suppliers, The Wall Street Journal reported that the next iPhone will be available in the same 4.7-inch and 5.5-inch variations that are currently available.
+In apparent discussions with Apple's suppliers, the Wall Street Journal reported that the next iPhone will be available in the same 4.7-inch and 5.5-inch variations that are currently available.

 Bloomberg reported that Apple partnered with Samsung in April to develop new processors for the next iPhone.
 Presumably, the new processors will allow for better performance.